einstin88/tfip-assessment-3/README.md

-# Tips on developing your Spring Boot application faster
+# Tips on developing your Spring Boot application more quickly

 ## Contents: